Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

 We calculate the total Josephson current at zero temperature,

 Here, $E_{J}(\mathbf{k}_\parallel, \phi)$ is the Josephson energy phase relation for occupied states with transverse momentum $\mathbf{k}_\parallel$.
-In Fig.~\ref{fig:WeylS.zjunction}~(c), we show our numerical result of Josephson current with the summation over transverse momentum $k_\parallel \leq \tilde{k}_F$ at representative values, $k_{\parallel, i=1,\cdots,5}$, and taking account of the measure in polar coordinates.
+In Fig.~\ref{fig:WeylS.zjunction}(c), we show our numerical result of Josephson current with the summation over transverse momentum $k_\parallel \leq \tilde{k}_F$ at representative values, $k_{\parallel, i=1,\cdots,5}$, and taking account of the measure in polar coordinates.
 For $k_\parallel > \tilde{k}_F+{\Delta_{R,0}}/{v_F}$, there are no in-gap Andreev states contributing to the Josephson current as discussed in Sec.~\ref{subsec:JG.GF}.
-Moreover, comparing with Fig.~\ref{fig:WeylS.GF_method}~(c), the total Josephson current phase relation in Fig.~\ref{fig:WeylS.zjunction}~(c) is modulated by $\pi$-periodic contributions from higher order tunneling processes.
-However, the total Josephson current, obtained by superimposing contributions from different $k_\parallel$, is nonetheless $2\pi$-periodic, as described below.
+Moreover, comparing with Fig.~\ref{fig:WeylS.GF_method}(c), the total Josephson current phase relation in Fig.~\ref{fig:WeylS.zjunction}(c) is modulated by $\pi$-periodic contributions from higher-order tunneling processes.
+However, the total Josephson current, obtained by superimposing contributions from different $k_\parallel$, is nonetheless $2\pi$-periodic.

+The Josephson current can be further enhanced when the Weyl points of the bulk monopole superconductor are close to the Fermi surface of the bulk s-wave superconductor.
+As an additional example, we keep the overlap area of the $2$D projections of the Fermi surfaces in the transverse momentum plane identical to that in Fig.~\ref{fig:WeylS.zjunction}(a).
+However, we reduced the $s$-wave superconductor’s Fermi wavevector from $k_F=1.63$ ($\mu_L/t_0 = 3.88$) to $k_F=1.05$ ($\mu_L/t_0 = 5$), ensuring that the bulk Fermi surfaces at two sides of the junction also overlap in $3$D momentum space.
+We observed $28$\% enhancement in the critical Josephson current.
+Nonetheless, the qualitative features remained unchanged, including the nonvanishing first-order Josephson current as well as the periodicity of the Josephson current phase relations.